Dean's Office Staff

 RITA COOPER, OFFICE ASSISTANT

-Rita began working for GVSU as the secretary for Alumni Relations in 1987.
-Over her years at GVSU, she has served as secretary for the Chemistry Department and Regional Math and Science Center.
-More recently as the Academic Department Coordinator for the Hospitality and Tourism Management Department before assuming her current position as the College of Community and Public Service Office Assistant.
+In 1987, Rita began GVSU as the secretary in Alumni Relations and later became the office coordinator.
+Over her years at GVSU, she has served as secretary for the Chemistry Department and Regional Math and Science Center; the academic department coordinator for the Hospitality and Tourism Management Department before assuming her position as the College of Community and Public Service Office Assistant.

 Rita enjoys spending time golfing, snowmobiling, and being with family and friends.